AndyTza/andytza.github.io/_pages/data_visualization.md

 alt="Youtube: N-body Simulation of MW After Collision with Sagittarius dSph" width="470" height="290" border="10" /></a>

 video can be found [here](http://www.youtube.com/watch?feature=player_embedded&v=QaAzRI1zYsA) on YouTube

-*All visuals seen here are created by Anastasios Tzanidakis.
-If you have questions about the data, visuals, or simply want the simulations in better quality, please feel free to contact me.*